 Best Solar

-What Are People Saying About the Elechome Bug Zapper?
+What People Are Saying About The Elechome Bug Zapper

 I noted that customers who liked this mosquito zapper said that it was easy to clean up, had a bright light, and worked on multiple types of bugs.
 However, I also saw that some felt charging it with a USB-C cable was difficult, and others said it sometimes had a hard time attracting mosquitoes.